Tips for Baking at High Altitude

 At high altitudes, water boils at a lower temperature.
 Now stay with me here because this is science stuff that is boring AF, but once you understand it, you can cook at any altitude, with any recipe.
 At high altitude water boils at a lower temperature because of the lower air pressure.

 At 5,000 feet water boils at 202°F and at 8,000 feet water boils at 195°F – this is 17 degrees lower than at sea level!
-So, while the water is boiling at high altitudes, it is boiling at a lower temperature, therefore it is not as hot as it is at sea level.
-So, this affects all recipes that are cooked on your stovetop.
+So, water boiling at high altitude is a lower temperature, therefore it's not as hot.
+This affects all recipes that are cooked on your stovetop.

-So, what does that mean for your recipes?
-If you are cooking on the stovetop, then it means at high altitudes you will need to cook food longer than you normally would at sea level.
-Why?
-Because the boiling point of water is lower, therefore food is cooking at a lower temperature.
+So, if you are cooking on the stovetop, then it means at high altitudes you will need to cook food longer than you normally would at sea level.
+Because the boiling point of water is lower, food cooks at a lower temperature.
 And cooking something at a lower temperature means that it needs to be cooked longer in order to fully cook.

 High Altitude Baking Explained